hectortakami/Google-Cloud-Platform/README.md

 **Serverless** execution environment for building and connecting cloud services.
 Functions as a Service (**FaaS**)

 Developers can deploy API backend functions and consume them as a service (Firebase Cloud Functions).
 Execute code in a response to an trigger event.
 There is **NO need to provide a computer/vm/container** to run the application and response to an event.

+## Storage Services

+Storage services add persitance and durability to applications.

+- Object storage
+- Block file systems
+- File systems

+The GCP storage services can be used to store:

+- Unstructured data
+- Folders and files

+### Google Cloud Storage (GCS)

+Unified object storage exposed through an API driven access.
+Can be set for High Frequency Access (high-performance object storage) and Low Frequency Access (backup and archival storage).

+_Note: The usage of Persistance Disks (PD) in the usage of Computer Engine VMs provides reliable block storage for GCE VMs (up to 64TB available)_

+### Cloud Filestore

+_Cloud Filestore demo bucket (Pokemon image collection) available with an authorized API call (OAuth 2.0) to https://storage.googleapis.com/storage/v1/b/htakamif-demo/o_

+Delivers NAS-like (fixed export settings and default Unix permissions) filesystem interface and a shared filesystem for managing file storage for applications.
+Centralized, high-available filesystem for GCE and GKE.
+Cloud Filestore encrypts data while in transit.